 The above is alarming, yes, but it doesn’t underestimate the asset the construction industry serves.
 And it certainly doesn’t solidifies the need for effective construction safety equipment.

-Surprised?
-You may just be.
-To most of us it seems unlikely that the numbers of accidents and fatalities should grow at the current pace, especially considering the availability of advanced protective gear.
+To most of us, it seems unlikely that the numbers of accidents and fatalities should grow at the current pace, especially considering the availability of advanced protective gear.
 And of course, regulatory safety requirements.
-So why does this happen?

-Before we talk about the types of accidents that occur at construction sites, and discuss the safety equipment required by law, it’s important to talk about accident prevention.
+Before we talk about the types of accidents that occur at construction sites and discuss the construction safety equipment required by law, it’s important to talk about accident prevention.

-This doesn’t mean prevention and safety training are not important.
+This doesn’t mean prevention and safety training is not important.
 Quite the contrary.
 Educating your employees, and giving them the skills to prevent accidents, is as critical as providing them with hard hats.
-It’s part the professional process, heck, it is the professional process, not to mention it’s required to maintain regulatory safety compliance.
+The best thing you can do as part of your construction safety products, it’s to educate your employees.
+It’s part of the professional process, heck, it is the professional process, not to mention it’s required to maintain regulatory safety compliance.
 But we’ll get to that challenge later.

 Beyond the Most Common Accidents in Construction

 It’s time to get to know the enemy.
 And get to know our “weapons” in this fight for your employee’s safety.